Stanko/dual-range-input/README.md

 # Native Dual Range Input

-**Readme is still work in progress.**

 The native part is somewhat open for discussion.
-But the implementation uses two native range inputs and about fifty lines of JavaScript to make them work together.
+But the implementation uses two native range inputs and about [fifty lines of JavaScript](https://cdn.jsdelivr.net/npm/@stanko/dual-range-input/dist/index.js) to make them work together.

+It still uses all of the native interactions and accessibility features.
-In my book, it is _native enough_.
+In my book, that is _native enough_.

 ## Usage